 Copyright Information

 GSA obtains copyright ownership from authors of all articles and books.
 (See "Open Access Content" below, for exceptions.)
 Works prepared by U.S. government employees in the course of their work are in the public domain, however, and are not copyrighted.
-It is the responsibility of those requesting permission(s) to determine if an article meets this test and is in the public domain.
+It is the responsibility of those requesting permission(s) to determine if a paper meets this test and is in the public domain.

 If you want to use a single figure, a brief paragraph, or a single table from a GSA publication, GSA considers this to be fair usage, and you need no formal permission and no fees are assessed unless you or your publisher require a formal permission letter.
 In that case, you should print a copy of this document and present it to your publisher.

-An author has the right to use his or her article or a portion of the article in a thesis or dissertation without requesting permission from GSA, provided the bibliographic citation and the GSA copyright credit line are given on the appropriate pages.
+An author has the right to use their paper or a portion of the paper in a thesis or dissertation without requesting permission from GSA, provided the bibliographic citation and the GSA copyright credit line are given on the appropriate pages.

 Check the permission statement in each publication

 Each publication includes a statement of copyright policy for that publication that permits and describes limited usages.
-These statements are found on the front or back of the title page or the table-of-contents page in the masthead statement.
+For GSA books, these are found on the copyright page (the back of the title page); for GSA journals, these statements are found on the mastheads (the back of the table of contents).
+These statements are found on the back of the title page or the table-of-contents page in the masthead statement.
 In most cases, these statements grant to individual scientists the right to reproduce a limited number of copies for purposes that further education and/or science, including classroom use.
-If your usage falls within the statement appearing in the publication in which you are interested, you need no further permission from that usage.
+If your usage falls within the statement appearing in the publication in which you are interested, you need no further permission for that usage.

 Other usages are also allowed by these statements, with instructions to remit a minimum fee to the Copyright Clearance Center (CCC), along with the ISSN or ISBN number of the publication.
-Within the U.S., the CCC collects and remits payments to GSA.
+Within the United States, the CCC collects and remits payments to GSA.
 Other organizations throughout the world are authorized by GSA to collect and remit payments for copyright usage in various countries.
-If your usage falls within the scope of these usages, please follow our instructions or observe the lawful practice within your country if you are outside the U.S. Please do not write for permission.
+If your usage falls within the scope of these usages, please follow our instructions or observe the lawful practice within your country if you are outside the United States.
+Please do not write for permission.

 See also GSA's Open Access Policy.